GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/storage/index.md

 ## Storage and throttling limits {: #storage-and-throttling-limits}

-The Storage API is not a big truck.
-It's a series of tubes.
-And if you don't understand, those tubes can be filled, and if they are filled when you put your message in, it gets in line, and it's going to be delayed by anyone that puts into that tube enormous amounts of material.
+Don't think of adding to the Storage API as putting things in a big truck.
+Think of adding to storage as being like putting something in a pipe.
+The pipe may have material in it already, and it may even be filled.
+Always assume a delay between when you add to storage and when it is actually recorded.

 For details on storage area limitations and what happens when they are exceeded, see the quota information for [`sync`][prop-sync], [`local`][prop-local], and [`session`][prop-session].

 ## Use cases {: #examples}

-The following sections demonstrate some common use cases for the Storage API.
+The following sections demonstrate common use cases for the Storage API.

 ### Synchronous response to storage updates